lucasrz/mktp-api/README.md

 This will run all the tests

+## Dabatse

+The database is postgres as a service [elephantsql] (https://www.elephantsql.com/), theres no initial configuration to be done.
+All the conection handling is inside the project (/src/infrastructure/database)

 ## Usage

 This API uses graphQL, you should be able execute query and mutations at: http://localhost:4000/graphql